 After the failure of the talks with Serbia’s Ministry of Education, no further attempts by UNMIK (or MEST) were made to include Serbian schools under Kosovo’s auspices.

 International organizations such as UNMIK and KFOR were given near Herculean tasks in post-conflict Kosovo.
 Their failures were human failures based on doing things too quickly and not quickly enough with little understanding of realities on the ground.
-By not taking swift control of Kosovo’s municipalities after the fighting, they allowed retaliatory attacks on Serbs, damaging trust and leading to the creation of a new set of parallel institutions in Kosovo.
-By choosing too quickly a single group of locals (the KLA) to work with based on their paramilitary power, they excluded some local actors that proved to be crucial to accomplishing their mission.
-UNMIK also missed an opportunity to foster progressive culture through education reform, allowing a system to develop that has ultimately perpetuated a segregated society.
+By not taking swift control of Kosovo’s municipalities after the fighting, they allowed retaliatory attacks on Serbs, damaging trust, and leading to the creation of a new set of parallel institutions in Kosovo.
+By choosing which locals to work with quickly, they excluded some local actors who proved to be necessary for mission legitimacy and success.
+UNMIK also missed an opportunity to foster progressive culture through education reform, leaving a system in place that has ultimately perpetuated a segregated society.
 While UNMIK saw itself as building democracy from the ground up, they were accidental tourists, viewing Kosovo from the outside in.

 About UNMIK.
 (2016, March 5). https://web.archive.org/web/20160305155437/http://www.unmikonline.org/Pages/about.aspx

 Ahtisaari, M. (2007).
 Report of the Special Envoy of the Secretary-General on Kosovo’s future status, UN doc.
 S/2007/168. http://dacessdds.un.org/doc/UNDOX/GEN/N0727223.pdf?openelement